 Good Shepherd Lutheran Home is located in Rushford, Minnesota, a city with a population of 2,993 people.
-This turns out to be a grade A facility, which is a dominant rating.
-We were so impressed with this nursing home that we ranked it in the top fifth of all facilities in the United States.
-One of the major highlights of this facility's stellar profile is its nursing grade.
-Nursing grades are discussed in the next section.
+This facility was awarded an A- overall, which is very favorable rating.
+We were so impressed with this nursing home that we ranked it in the top quarter of all facilities in the United States.
+The best part of this facility's impressive profile is its nursing grade.
+Nursing grades are discussed in the next section

 Good Shepherd Lutheran Home